Thomasporta/MetaLearningForecastingDissertation/README.md

 # Meta Learning for Forecasting Dissertation code

 This repository contains code for the dissertation Meta Learning for Forecasting submitted as part of the MSc Machine Learning course.
 The code is composed of a jupyter notebook.
-In the repository we also add the data used during the thesis.